ExeClim/Isca/docs/source/remote_access.rst

 * Do not use this with VPN, use ithome aka hashbang as proxy.
 If the connection is interrupted you can still reconnect, assuming the jupyter process is still running.
 But make sure not to leave zombie jupyter processes with open ports on remote hosts!

-* Remember the port numbers chosen are arbitary.
+* Remember the port numbers chosen are arbitrary.
 If you choose the same number as someone else on your network, their files may open up on your computer and vice versa!

 Authors
 -------